keithgmitchell/PUMA/README.md

 ## How to install:

 1. Follow the steps (steps 1-6 but optional steps are nice to have as well) here https://docs.qiime2.org/2018.11/install/virtual/virtualbox/
++ Currently tested with the 2018.8 version of the virtual machine.

 2. The VM will also double as an environment to run the QIIME2 program.
 3. Run `git clone https://github.com/keithgmitchell/PUMA.git` by opening terminal in the folder of your choice.
 4. For the CLI and the GUI run `python PumaCLI.py --help` and `python RunPuma.py` respectively.